 We understand that the dentist’s office may not be your child’s favorite place to go, but that is why we are committed to providing our most precious patients with a stress-free experience.
-We believe every child deserves to feel safe and comfortable while receiving high-quality dental care, so that we can help them grow a healthy smile that will last a lifetime.
+We believe every child deserves to have a safe and comfortable experience while receiving high-quality dental care, so that we can help them grow a healthy smile that will last a lifetime.

 It is the recommendation of Kimball & Beecher that you bring your child in every six months for a dental checkup.
 Even though we work with our children to eat and brush better, we know it takes a while to incorporate these habits into their daily routine.
 For this reason, we suggest dental exams on a regular basis so that we can catch any issues early on.

 You can schedule an appointment with your local Kimball & Beecher office.
 Dr. Rylan Bennett, our pediatric dentist, is located in Cedar Falls and accepting new patients.

 It is never too early to start dentistry for your children